 Our comprehensive approach necessitates the engagement of a broad and diverse network of entities.
 The Campaign actively encourages a wide range of organizations working at the state or local level to join in this effort by finding new ways of collaborating across Georgia, across sectors, across agencies and organizations, and across the early years and early grades, using data to inform decisions.
 The Campaign is always interested in engaging partners who want to use the four-pillar framework to strengthen and enhance their existing programs and work collaboratively.

-Scores of organizations, ranging from the Georgia PTA to the Georgia Chapter of the American Academy of Pediatrics, have joined our Campaign as partners committing to leveraging their organization’s reach and influence to spread the message about the Campaign’s common agenda and investing in strategies that fulfill their mission.
+Scores of organizations, ranging from the Georgia PTA to the Georgia Chapter of the American Academy of Pediatrics, have joined our Campaign as partners committing to leveraging their organization’s reach and influence to spread the message about the Campaign’s four-pillar framework and investing in strategies that fulfill their mission.
 Others connect in their home communities providing books, volunteering in schools, and becoming involved with local efforts.

 Learn more about what’s happening in your community.